DedekindsArmy/DedekindsArmy.github.io/about.markdown

 [!image_here Diego Chicharro]

-Diego Chicharro is a undergraduate student at the Complutense University of Madrid, studying a joined degree on Mathematics and Physics.
+Diego Chicharro is a undergraduate student at the Complutense University of Madrid, studying a joined degree in Mathematics and Physics.

 He aim to become a mathematical researcher in a field that is still to be determined.
 Within his main interests lie number theory, complex analysis, field theory and topology.